English Language Proficiency

 • Test of English as a Foreign Language (TOEFL) iBT Test

-Applicants must achieve the test scores for all test components during one complete attempt of the test.
+Applicants must achieve a test score for all test components during one complete attempt of the test.
 The College will not accept scores from a mix of different tests or from more than one attempt at one test.

 International English Language Testing System (IELTS)